iybshashank/BloodBank-Management-System/README.md

 # BloodBank-Management-System
 This is a BloodBank management system which is created using java and SQL with NetBeans and MySQL programs redpectively
-# SOFTWARE REQUIREMENTS
+# Software Requirements

-SOFTWARE REQUIREMENTS : NETBEANS IDE
+-Software Requirements : NetBeans IDE
-DATABASE : MYSOL SERVER
+-Database : MySQL Server
+# Credentials

+The username and password for both database and app are same
+username: root
+password: shashank